 Manoeuvrability and Ease of Use

-The Miele Complete C3 Pure Power is both powerful and intuitive to use.
+We think the Miele Complete C3 Pure Power is both powerful and intuitive to use.
 The castors make it easy to move in any direction, while the telescopic tube can be adjusted for the height of each user.

 An interesting feature is the 360° rotating hose.
 This allows the cleaner to follow you without jerky movements, making it easier to reach awkward areas.